On the Challenges of Fuzzing Techniques via Large Language Models

-In the aforementioned context, training specialized models for fuzzing test represents a prospective research direction.
+In the context mentioned above, training specialized models for the fuzzing test represents a prospective research direction.
 However, challenges about the sufficiency and quality of pre-training data are notable.~\cite{lin2020identifying} indicate that biases in datasets can arise, potentially reflecting societal inequalities or the prejudiced perspectives of data scientists.
 This suggests that the quality of pre-training datasets used for models can be skewed.

 ~\cite{kaddour2023challenges} also point out that the repetitiveness and scale of pre-training datasets can impact the LLMs performance, such as the presence of semantically near-duplicate content which could increase the model's dependency on the data.
-LLM-based fuzzers may encounter these issues in the near future.
+LLM-based fuzzers may encounter these issues.
 When the volume of data is inadequate or of poor quality, LLMs may not achieve exceptional performance in specific domains.
 Whether LLM-based fuzzers can surpass traditional fuzzers in terms of performance remains to be observed.
 Addressing these challenges will be essential for the future success of LLM-based fuzzers.